nidhic05/fitness-track/README.md

 # fitness-tracker
- this is our for fitness-tracker
+ This is our project for gitness tracking in HACKATHON SIH 2023